NOAA-PSL/land-DA_update/README.md

-# landDA_workflow
+# DA_update
-Workflow to perfrom the snow DA, to assimilate GHCN station snow depth and IMS snow cover obs, using the JEDI LETKF.
+Scripts to perfrom the snow DA, to assimilate GHCN station snow depth and IMS snow cover obs, using the JEDI LETKF.
 For the noahMP land surface model.

 To install: